Nat Hickey: Johnstown Clippers (1951)

 Hickey became the coach of the Johnstown Clippers of the All-American Basketball League during the 1950–51 season.
 On January 11, 1951, Hickey was driving the team back to Johnstown, Pennsylvania, after a game in Wheeling, West Virginia, when he lost control of his car on the Lincoln Highway and crashed.
-Clippers player George Karmarkovich, a 24-year-old who was considered the team's biggest star, was ejected from the car and killed.
+Clippers player George "Chuck" Karmarkovich, a 24-year-old who was considered the team's biggest star, was ejected from the car and killed.
+Hickey claimed that it was his first accident in 29 years of driving.
 The Clippers were disbanded the following day and Hickey did not return to coaching.
 Hickey was found to not be responsible for Karmarkovich's death.